jedireza/aqua/README.md

 [Lab](https://github.com/hapijs/lab) is part of the hapi ecosystem and what we use to write all of our tests.

+Tests have been adapted from the original tests to suit Sequelize and Hapi-Sequelize.
+Some of the originals no longer apply.
+Some more need to be added.

 ```bash
 $ npm test